 • • • •

 If the spell had been a standard AK — which is presumably unblockable — it ought not to have bounced at all.
-And if it hit the wrong person, it should have simply killed the wrong person.
+If it hit the wrong person, it should have simply killed the wrong person.
 End of story.

 If the spell had merely bounced, it ought to have still worked as designed when it did hit a living target, even if it ended up hitting the wrong person.
 Harry and Draco’s ricocheting spells, in GoF, were both perfectly functional after they collided and hit persons they were not aimed at.
 But whatever Voldemort threw at Harry rebounded and, not merely killing the caster’s body, completely destroyed it.
 Allegedly.